FourjsGenero/fgl_zoom/README.md

 CALL fgl_zoom.init() to clear the paramters.

-Add the required fgl_zoom.\* methods to set the indivial parameter options.
+Add the required fgl_zoom.\* methods to set the individual parameter options.

 Add LET value = fgl_zoom.call() to return the select value.